 Surnames: Gallon to Greenwell

 A name of significant frequency in Northumberland and also in Scotland.
 Henry Guppy listed it as a surname that was peculiar to Northumberland.
-A rare surname but a northern one and especially the North East in 1881.
+This was a rare surname but a northern one and especially the North East in 1881.
 In 1881 there were 739 Gallons of which 254 lived in Northumberland; 184 in Durham; 79 in the whole of Scotland; 68 in Yorkshire; 32 in Lancashire and 2 in Cumberland.

 In 1415 a Tower house at Low Trewhitt (‘Turris de Tirwhite inferions’) was listed in upper Coquetdale as the home of Hugh Galon.
+In later years, the surname was closely associated with Alnwick.

 There were 3,655 Garbutts (including variations of the spelling) in Great Britain in 1881 with the biggest proportion being in Yorkshire where the spelling Garbutt was overwhelmingly predominant as it was in Durham where there were 489 Garbutts plus 47 in Northumberland.
 In Yorkshire it was a particularly numerous surname in the Cleveland district of Yorkshire.

 There were 192 of this name in Lancashire where variants such as Garbet and Garbett were noticeably more prominent.
-In the Midlands where there were over a thousand individuals with the name, the variant Garbett (or Garbitt) is the dominant form though there is more of a mix of the Yorkshire and Midland forms in London and the South East.
+In the midlands where there were over a thousand individuals with the name, the variant Garbett (or Garbitt) is the dominant form though there is more of a mix of the Yorkshire and Midland forms in London and the south east.
 The name is thought to derive from a personal name Gerbald.

 Northern England surname, Gascony origin